platformsh/platformsh-magento2-configuration/README.md

+# THIS LIBRARY IS DEPRECATED.
+DO NOT USE IT ON NEW PROJECTS.

-# Magento 2 configuration for Platform.sh
+## Magento 2 configuration for Platform.sh

 Provides configuration to deploy a Magento 2 project on Platform.sh

-## Project Variables
+### Project Variables

 This project relies on the following project variables being set prior to initial deploy.